Digital skills and learning

 As part of our work we support a regular meeting of elderly members from the community.
-Through discussions it became clear to us that they had little or no experience of using the internet or social media, but told us they'd like to learn about it.
+Through discussions it became clear to us that they had little or no experience of using the internet or social media.
+They did tell us they'd like to learn about it though.

 I contacted the digital champions who were more than happy to attend one of the meetings to introduce themselves and their service.